NxPKG/khulnasoft-docs/content/rules/transform/response-header-modification/examples.md

 ## Set an HTTP response header to a static value

-The following HTTP response header modification rule sets a header named `X-Source` to a static value (`Cloudflare`) in the response:
+The following HTTP response header modification rule sets a header named `X-Source` to a static value (`Khulnasoft`) in the response:

 {{<example>}}